Find A Job Fair

 Be prepared.
 The Meal Interview.

-Were you invited for breakfast or lunch with your potential new employer?
-A free meal is definitely a nice perk, but professional etiquette is still key.
+Were you invited for breakfast or lunch with your potential new boss?
+A free meal is definitely a nice perk, but professional etiquette is still and always will be key.

 Don’t worry about the bill.
 In any other situation, offering to pay is typical.
 Not in a meal interview.
 Since they invited you to a meal, it is their treat.
 It is not expected of you, but a thank you is absolutely required.